roberttwomey/DSC180A-Quantifying-Style/assignment-1.md

 -   The stored data should be in a form most appropriate for assessment and cleaning (EDA).

 NOTE: you need to use this data ingestion pipeline to gather a complete set of Mondrian's paintings.
 We need this complete set of images and metadata for our data cleaning and exploratory data analysis processes in Assignment 2.
+You will need to work with this data for Discussion section activities due Week 5.